dwlogo.gif (8261 bytes) THE GROWING WORLD OF DAHLIAS

 Dahlias included in the current issue of the National Dahlia Society's Classified Directory of Dahlias are "Classified cultivars" and may only be exhibited in the classes for which they have been classified.

-An unclassified cultivar which fails to conform to the correct formation of the class in which it is exhibited SHALL NOT BE DISQUALIFIED.
+An unclassified cultivar which fails to conform to the correct FORMATION of the class in which it is exhibited shall not be disqualified.

-Well cultivated plants grown for exhibition, with superior culture or grown in more favourable soil or climatic conditions, may produce larger blooms and it is not intended that cultivation for exhibition purposes should be discouraged or that larger blooms be penalised solely because of their size, but it is considered essential, to ensure fair competition and standardisation that size limits be set for each class of dahlia.
+Well cultivated plants grown for exhibition, with superior culture or grown in more favourable soil or climatic conditions, may produce larger or smaller blooms and it is not intended that cultivation for exhibition purposes should be discouraged or that larger or smaller blooms be penalised solely because of their size, but it is considered essential, to ensure fair competition and standardisation that size limits be set for each class of dahlia.

 Exhibition standards have, therefore, been adopted and blooms exceeding the maximum sizes for the class in which they are exhibited must be disqualified.
 This applies equally to classified and unclassified cultivars.